Typical-QAA/automationexercise-demo-ts/README.md

 The project includes GitHub Actions workflow configuration for continuous integration that executes both API and UI test suites.
 The workflow runs on push to main branch, pull requests, and on a cron schedule at 00:00 daily.

-Allure reports are configured and deployed to GitHub Pages at <ALLURE_REPORT_URL>.
+Allure reports are configured and deployed to GitHub Pages at <https://typical-qaa.github.io/automationexercise-demo-ts/>.

 ## Framework Considerations